Do You Suffer From Test Anxiety?

 What Causes Test Anxiety?

-Test anxiety can develop for a number of reasons.
-First, there may be a prior negative experience with test taking that serves as the activating event.
-People who have experienced, or have a fear of, “blanking out” on tests or the inability to perform in testing situations can develop anticipatory anxiety.
-Worrying about how anxiety will affect you can be as debilitating as the anxiety itself.
-This kind of anxiety can build as the testing situation approaches and interfere with your ability to prepare adequately.
+Test anxiety can develop for many reasons.
+There may be a prior negative experience that serves as the activating event.
+People who fear “blanking out” on tests or question their ability to perform can develop anticipatory anxiety.
+Worrying about how anxiety will affect you can be as debilitating as the anxiety itself, building as the testing situation approaches, and interfering with your ability to prepare adequately.

-Poor time management, poor study habits, and lack of organization can also lead to feeling overwhelmed.
-People who cram at the last minute will feel less confident about the material covered than those who have been able to follow a structured plan for studying.
-Being able to anticipate what the exam will cover and knowing the information has been covered during study sessions can help you enter the testing situation with a more positive attitude.
+Poor time management and poor study habits can also lead to feeling overwhelmed.
+People who cram at the last minute will feel less confident that they can remember the content than those who follow a structured study plan.

-Lastly, lack of confidence, fear of failure, and other negative thought processes may also contribute to test anxiety.
-The pressure to perform well on exams is a great motivator unless it is so extreme that it becomes irrational.
-Perfectionism and feelings of unworthiness can create unreasonable goals in testing situations.
-When your self-esteem is too closely tied to the outcome of any one academic task, the results can be devastating.
-In these situations, you may actually be spending more time focusing on the negative consequences of failure than preparing to succeed.
+Lack of confidence, fear of failure, and other negative thoughts also contribute to test anxiety.
+The pressure to perform well is a big motivator unless it is so extreme that it becomes irrational.
+Perfectionism and feelings of unworthiness can create unreasonable goals.
+When self-esteem is too closely tied to the outcome of any one academic task, the results can be devastating.
+It can cause you to focus more on the negative consequences of failure than on preparing to succeed.

 Arousal and Anxiety